onebeyond/systemic-service-runner/README.md

 })
 ```
 ## Features
-* Attempts to shutdown gracefully on SIGINT and SIGTERM
+* Attempts to shutdown gracefully on error, unhandled rejection, SIGINT and SIGTERM events
 * Attempts a graceful restart when ```process``` emits a ```systemic_restart``` event

 ## Usage